 Can I use chicken broth instead of vegetable broth?

 Yes, you can definitely swap vegetable broth with chicken broth.
-For added health benefits, consider using bone broth.
+Consider using bone broth.
 You can either use store-bought broth or make your own by following my latest guide on how to can oxtail bone broth.